MrKJStewart/Hangman/README.md

 # Hangman

 unpack image zip.
-Edit path in hangman.py to the image folder
+You may need to edit path in hangman.py to the image folder